The importance of having an adviser you can trust.

 Financial planning is not about accruing money for the sake of it.
 It’s about living your life the way that brings you the most happiness.

 When making decisions about your future, you need someone in your corner helping you make the right choices, at the right time, in the right tax environment.
 You also need to really trust the person giving you the advice.
 Colmore Partners' client Paula L. describes it brilliantly when she says that managing your money is 'not something clinical'.
 The decisions you make are often very sensitive so you need someone you can trust as your adviser.
-In her own words, Paula explains below what that trust means and how Colmore Partners have heled her plan for her retirement.
+In her own words, Paula explains below what that trust means and how Colmore Partners have helped her plan for her retirement.

 Paula L.